Everything about Musée d’Orsay Tickets

 This masterpiece showcases Monet’s mastery of color and his ability to capture the essence of nature.

-The painting depicts a fully-bloomed poppy field, predominantly filled with vibrant hues of red, green, and yellow.
+The painting depicts a fully-bloomed poppy field, predominantly filled with vibrant red, green and yellow hues.

 Some art critics believe that the figures strolling through the field represent Monet’s own family.